Deliverance - 1

 - Exodus 3:10-12

-God outlines the plan – Go to Pharaoh and tell him God wants His people to leave Egypt.
+God outlines the plan – Go to Pharaoh and tell him that God wants His people to leave Egypt.
 Moses responds that he's in no position to go to the king and make demands.
-He's a nobody.
+He has no standing to call on the king.
 God tells him that he won't be alone, the Lord will be with him.
-Also, he will know it was God with him because after they came out, they'll worship God at the very place where he received the original call.
+Also, he will know that it was God with him because after the people come out of the country, they will worship God at the very place where he received his original call.

 2. Round 2 – Exodus 3:13-22

-In this second encounter Moses complains that if he is to lead the people why would they follow him?
-They're going to question his authority.
-The underlying point is that I'm a nobody, who will follow me?
-God equips him with the only authority he'll need - that he is being sent by the true and living God, not one of the pagan deities of the area and era.
+In this second encounter Moses complains that if he attempts to lead the people, why would they choose to follow him?
+They will question his authority.
+The underlying point here again is that Moses has no stature among the people so who would follow him?
+At this stage, God equips him with the only authority he'll need - that he is being sent by the true and living God, not one of the pagan deities of the area and era.

 - He tells Moses His name and identity.

 - "I AM WHO I AM" is the One sending him.